WANdisco/wandisco-documentation-ldm/docs/create-migration.md

    [`migration run`](./command-reference.md#migration-run)

-## Create a non-live migration
+### Create a non-live migration

-A non-live migration is a migration that does not track client activity: if files are changed during the migration process, no pending regions will be created.
-There are two ways to create a non-live migration:
+A non-live migration is a migration that does not track client activity: if files are changed during the migration process, they will not be re-scanned by LiveData Migrator.
+There are two ways to create a non-live migration through the CLI:

 1. Start a migration with a [non-live source file system](#create-a-non-live-source-file-system)
 1. Specify the [`scanOnly` flag](#specify-the-scanonly-flag-during-migration-creation) during migration creation

 :::note
-A non-live migration does not read events from the source file system, and does not write a marker file to the source file system.
+A non-live migration does not read events from the source file system, and does not write a [marker file](./configuration-ldm.md/#hdfs-marker-storage) to the source file system.
 Once the scan of the source file system completes (to determine which files and directories are to be migrated), the migration will enter a `COMPLETED` [data migration state](./manage-migrations.md/#data-migration-states) and carry out no further scanning.
 :::

-### Create a non-live source file system
+#### Create a non-live source file system

 LiveData Migrator will only perform *read* tasks on a non-live source, and will not check the source for modifications to data during transfer.
 Any migration that uses a non-live source will automatically become a non-live migration, and will have the `scanOnly` flag applied.